Rail7777/USDZ-for-Scientific-Visualization/README.md

 The models are supported by mobile devices on IOS (12 and higher), MacOS and some Android smartphones (check your device on  https://developers.google.com/ar/discover/supported-devices).

 To open the model please download .usdz files and open on your mobile device.
-Files with extension .zip and .z1 should be downloaded together and unzipped.

 The author will be thankful for citing the work.

 Have a nice experience!